 The Returning Officer has ultimate responsibility for calling all Union elections and for their fair running.
 The Returning Officer is independent from the Union, and shall be responsible for enforcing the relevant bye-laws and these regulations.

 This year’s Returning Officer is Gareth Oughton, Chief Executive Officer, University of Leicester Students Union.

 The Deputy Returning Officer is responsible for the day-to-day oversight and management of the elections.
 The Deputy Returning Officer has delegated powers from the Returning Officer to enforce Elections Bye-Laws, alongside issue rulings and warnings to those taking part in the election.

-This year’s Returning Officer is Jennine Fox, De Montfort Students' Union.
+This year’s Returning Officer is Colina Wright, De Montfort Students' Union.

-voting freeze – Saturday 9 and Sunday 10 March
+Voting freeze – Saturday 7 and Sunday 8 March

 De Montfort Students’ Union is a democratic organisation which elects students to lead it each year.
 Below are the election principles which candidates will have to follow.
 These principles exist to ensure free, fair and inclusive elections.
 It will be the role of the Deputy Returning Officer to decide if a candidate has violated these principles and the appropriate response.